xenon-middleware/pyxenon/README.md

 ## Usage

-Except for initialization and finalization, the API follows the Java Xenon API.
+Except for initialization and finalization, the API follows the [Xenon 1.1.0 Java API](http://nlesc.github.io/Xenon/versions/1.1.0/javadoc/).
 First `xenon.init()` must be called to set up the Java classpath.
 Then `x = xenon.Xenon()` can be used to create a new Xenon instance.
-Either with-resources syntax is used, as in the example, or `x.close()` must be called to end Xenon.
+Either with-resources syntax is used, as shown the following example, or `x.close()` must be called to end Xenon.
 If neither is done, the object destructor will try to finalize Xenon.
 However, Python does not guarantee that the destructor is called.

 ```python
 import xenon